SAP-archive/InfraBox-examples/git_info/README.md

 - [Dockerfile](Dockerfile): you must install git in your Dockerfile to be able to use it
 - [entrypoint.sh](entrypoint.sh): use git commands

 Per default InfraBox does not clone the full repository, but only the most recent commits.
-If you need the entire repository to may configure this in your job definition.
+If you need the entire repository you may configure this in your job definition.
 See the [Repository Configuration Documentation](https://github.com/SAP/InfraBox/blob/master/docs/job/repository.md) for a explanation about the options.